 Dr. Sharon Phillips

 Dr. Phillips was born and raised in Fort Worth until attending Texas A&M in 1986 where she received both her undergraduate degree and her Doctorate of Veterinary Medicine.
 After graduating in 1993, she moved back to Fort Worth and worked at Westcreek Animal Hospital for 4 years.
 In 1997, she and her husband Lee, who is a Tyler native, moved back to the Flint area.
 At that time, she became an associate veterinarian at Tyler Veterinary Center where she continues to practice.

-Currently, she lives in Flint with her husband, Lee, and their two children, Keith and Sarah.
-They share their home with 5 dogs: Sadie, Joe, Sunny, Wolf, and Louie, as well as, 3 cats: Claire, Jasmine, and Oscar.
-Dr. Phillips also has 2 horses.
+Currently, Dr. Phillips lives in Flint with her husband, Lee, and their two children, Keith and Sarah.
+They share their home with 4 dogs: Joe, Sunny, Wolf, and Louie, as well as, 3 cats: Claire, Jasmine, and Robyn.
 She and her family are active in their church, Dayspring Methodist Church, located here in Tyler.
 When not at work, she is on the board and volunteers with the Therapet Organization which uses dogs to help in human rehabilitation and hospital visitation.
 Dr. Phillips is also on the board of the SPCA of East Texas.
 A few more of her favorite hobbies include cooking, gardening, and reading.